Offering a variety of classes, private, sessions, and coaching to help you do more of what you live for.

 One of the finest panoramic views of the Hoosic River valley rewards this steep rocky hike.

-Borrow a pair of complimentary snowshoes and begin your adventure on the Clark’s 140 acre campus!
+Borrow a pair of complimentary snowshoes for an adventure on the Clark’s 140 acre campus!

 The highest base elevation of any ski area in New England.